-The target setpoint, PID number, and control output value, along with the control output bar appears on the Setpoint display (LCD).
+On the Setpoint display (LCD), the controller displays the target setpoint, PID number, and control output value, along with the control output bar.

-For position proportional control, the valve opening (0 to 100%) appears instead of the control output value.
+For position proportional control, the valve opening (0 to 100%) is displayed instead of the control output value.